Keyboard shortcuts

 compiler

-Compiler is any program that translates (maps, encodes) a language A to language B. Each compiler has two major components
+A compiler is any program that translates (maps, encodes) a language A to language B. Each compiler has two major components:

 • Frontend: deals with mapping the source code string to a structured format called Abstract Syntax Tree (AST)